GAP-LAB-CUHK-SZ/MVImgNet/README.md

 ### Tips for downloading MVImgNet through Ubuntu
 We provide tips [at here](https://docs.google.com/document/d/1krVb4B3rZw-0FaBBPS7c3SJKfqq5AVYTs2HN2LnlBPQ/edit?usp=sharing) for downloading our dataset through Ubuntu system (command line style).

+## License

+The data is released under the MVImgNet Terms of Use, and the code is released under the Attribution-NonCommercial 4.0 International License.

+Copyright (c) 2023

 ## Acknowledgement

 Thanks to [Grace Gao](https://github.com/GGGHSL) for providing tips on downloading our dataset.